morphingcoffee/install-ruby-on-macos/README.md

 Your last run of the script will be saved to a file called `laptop.log` in your home folder.
 Read through it to see if you can debug the issue yourself, with the help of the [Troubleshooting Errors](https://github.com/monfresh/install-ruby-on-macos/wiki/Troubleshooting-Errors) Wiki article.
 If not, copy the entire contents of `laptop.log` into a
 [new GitHub Issue](https://github.com/monfresh/install-ruby-on-macos/issues/new) (or attach the whole log file to the issue) for me and I'll be glad to help you.
-If the script doesn't work for you, it's most likely a bug in my script, which I'd love to fix, so please don't hesitate to report any issues.

 How to tell if the script worked
 --------------------------------